Every day is a beer day in Darwin pubs

 There’s nothing more refreshing than a icy cold beer on a hot day … and do you know what?
 It’s always hot in the Territory so follow us around or the scoop on the best pubs in Darwin.

 When you’re visiting the Northern Territory, you may need a few tips to get you through a visit to one of the local pubs.
 Territorians are known as experts when it comes to beer so let me show you some of our favourite pubs in Darwin!

 Fosters is the beer with most fame however, if the truth were known you won’t catch any fair dinkum Aussie drinking Fosters!

-Surprisingly, Australian beer sales have increased with advertising portraying a skewed attempt to poke fun at Aussies and our weird sense of humor.
-It’s not true, I tell you!
+Surprisingly, Australian beer sales have traditionally poked fun at Aussies and our weird sense of humor.

 How to order a beer at the bar

 Surprisingly, there is etiquette when it comes to ordering a beer in Australia.
-There is a bit of a knack to putting your order in … correctly.
+There is a knack to putting your order in … correctly.